rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Create New Skill Tag `POST` `/api/v1/project/skill-tags/`

 Creates a new skill tag on the database.
 This can only be called by students.

 #### Request

 Headers

-- `Authorization`: The session token for the user trying to create the skill tag.
+`Content-Type`: `application/json`

 Query Params:
 None